|

 Rustic Long Tables

-The brown grounds the set up while florals and greenery keep everything feeling fresh and welcoming for guests.
+The brown anchors everything while florals and greenery keep it feeling fresh instead of too heavy.

-This layout shines during golden hour receptions where natural light highlights textures instead of strong colors.
+This layout is gorgeous during golden hour when natural light highlights all those textures instead of competing bright colors.

 Leave a Reply